 - Testing vision

 - Educating patients

 The Ophthalmic Technician Program will combine classroom instruction with clinical rotations at all Vanderbilt Eye Institute locations.
 Courses will be taught by the Program Director, Medical Director, Faculty, and Certified Technicians.
-This 72-week program begins mid-September 2020 with graduation mid-March 2022.
+This 72-week program begins January 2021 with graduation June 2022.
 To become certified after completion of the program, graduates must pass a national written exam and computerized practical exam given by the International Joint Commission on Allied Health Personnel in Ophthalmology (IJCAHPO) at different locations in the US.
 The program must have a letter of approval from the accrediting body, International Council of Accreditation (ICA), before the first class of students graduate.

 - Ocular Anatomy

 - Diagnostic Testing

 - Classroom lectures

 - Resident lectures on pertinent topics